Lab Created Diamonds Vs “Real” Diamonds: Such Thing As Ethical Bling?

 Lab-created diamonds aren’t ‘fake.’
 They aren’t imitation diamonds, like moissanite or cubic zirconia.
 They have the same properties of natural diamonds but are just made in a smaller, more efficient lab.

 However, their ‘fakeness’ is contested—namely by some of the big names in the diamond industry that stand to profit directly from the higher prices (in every sense of the word) fetched by “real” natural diamonds.
-Big companies like Rio Tinto and De Beers certainly aren’t likely to be happy with this type of ‘inauthentic’ bling cutting into the profits of high-end jewelry stores.
+Big companies like Rio Tinto and De Beers certainly aren’t likely to be happy with this new type of bling cutting into the profits of high-end jewelry stores.

 Much to the disdain of certain aforementioned diamond companies, the FTC has indeed ruled that lab-grown diamonds are real.